MarkWme/openhack-containers/notes/challenge6/challenge6.md

 * Connect to any pod and confirm you can access another pod.
 For example, connect to the tripviewer pod

+I think the problem now is cannot egress from the pods to the SQL server, so queries are failing.
+Trying to open egress for all pods in that namespace Or, maybe add the SQL Vnet endpoint and then use internal IP to access?

  az identity create -g challenge6 -n secure-aks-id -o json {
   "clientId": "39d5a900-c68d-43c6-bf99-076917936f4d",